In France, they use Type C and E power plugs and outlets. The voltage is 230V, and the frequency is 50Hz.

 So, you’ll need a travel adapter in France.
 Their plugs and outlets are different from the Type A and B ones we use back in the States.

-- Plug types: C and E
+- Plug type in France: C and E

 - Standard voltage: 230V